West Counseling Dept Newsletter

 info for all grades

-9th, 10th and 11th Grade Scheduling Night & Dr. Boran's Public Address
+9th, 10th and 11th Grade Scheduling Night & Dr. Boran's State of the School Address

 All grades will hear an all-school address from Dr. Boran in the auditorium and then move to grade-level breakout sessions to learn about scheduling information pertinent to each grade level.